Ahmed874Akmal/AWS/Creating a Static Website for the Cafe/README.md

-# ☁️ AWS Academy Lab - Amazon S3 Storage Management
+# ☁️  - Amazon S3 Storage Management

 ## 📖 Overview

-This lab demonstrates how to configure and manage an Amazon S3 bucket, including static website hosting, bucket policies, object versioning, lifecycle management, and cross-region replication.
+This  demonstrates how to configure and manage an Amazon S3 bucket, including static website hosting, bucket policies, object versioning, lifecycle management, and cross-region replication.

 ---